 Have you noticed how cookware can take up a lot of space in your pantry or cabinets?
 Before choosing what to buy, think about the storage space you have.

 Sets designed to nest are ideal for smaller kitchens.
 Do note that this also means you have to grab the entire set and choose the pot you wish to use.

 Types of Cookware

 Let’s get down to the juicy part and check out the different cookware types.
-We will also analyze their main pros and cons to make your selection easier.
+I will also analyze their main pros and cons to make your selection easier.

 You can also find models that have thick exposed layers of aluminum or copper at the bottom.

 The answer is simple — stainless steel is durable and excellent for preparing foods that need braising and browning.
 Pots made from the material are a workhorse that can be used for just about anything from preparing pasta sauce to marinating.